svenslaggare/gitnotes/README.md

 It is also possible to pipe input instead of launching an editor.

-The path used is _virtual_ in the sense that it doesn't affect the actual folder structure (the file path is just a metadata property).
-All notes also have a numeric ID that can be used to refer to the note instead of the path.

 ### Editing an existing note
 To edit a note, use `gitnotes edit <path>`.
 This will launch an editor where you can change the content of the note.